cozy/cozy-client/docs/api/cozy-stack-client.md

 <a name="AppCollection"></a>

 ## AppCollection
-Implements `DocumentCollection` API along with specific methods for `io.cozy.apps`.
+Extends `DocumentCollection` API along with specific methods for `io.cozy.apps`.

 **Kind**: global class
 <a name="AppCollection+all"></a>